-The Duke Department of Medicine is pleased to announce the first annual Neil L. Spector Art of Medicine Award to recognize exemplary mentorship practices in clinical and translational research.
+The Duke Department of Medicine is pleased to announce the second annual Neil L. Spector Art of Medicine Award to recognize exemplary mentorship practices in clinical and translational research.
 This award will be presented annually to a faculty member in the Department of Medicine who demonstrates respect for trainees and junior faculty members and who holistically approaches mentorship to guide trainees to attain their diverse research goals.

 All faculty and trainees are invited to nominate colleagues in the Department of Medicine.
 To be eligible, the nominated faculty member must be regular rank.
 Nominations may come from individuals or groups; self-nominations will not be accepted.

 - Letter of nomination: A single primary letter of nomination should include a description of the qualities of the mentor prompting the nomination, with specific examples of the nominee’s willingness to share ideas, mentorship advocacy, respect for learners and trainees, and ability to foster a supportive yet challenging work environment.
 Additional letters of support (maximum of three) are encouraged.

 A single .pdf file containing all application materials should be submitted to Joan Dupont by 5 p.m. on January 21, 2022.
 Please submit applications from a duke.edu email address.

 Successful applicants will be informed by March 9, 2022, and will be expected to present at the mentoring-themed Medicine Grand Rounds in May.

 The selection committee values the diversity of our university community and the anti-racism commitment of the Department of Medicine.